 Japan's economy, despite being affected by factors such as high commodity prices, has picked up as the resumption of economic activity has progressed while public health has been protected from COVID-19.
-Overseas economies have recovered moderately on the whole, but slowdowns have been observed, mainly in advanced economies.
+The pace of recovery in overseas economies has slowed.
 Exports and industrial production have increased as a trend, with the effects of supply-side constraints waning.
 Corporate profits have been at high levels on the whole, and business sentiment has been more or less unchanged.
-In this situation, business fixed investment has picked up, although weakness has been seen in some industries.
+In this situation, business fixed investment has increased moderately.
 The employment and income situation has improved moderately on the whole.
 Private consumption has increased moderately, despite being affected by COVID-19.
 Housing investment has been relatively weak.
 Public investment has been more or less flat.
 Financial conditions have been accommodative on the whole, although weakness in firms' financial positions has remained in some segments.
-On the price front, the year-on-year rate of change in the CPI (all items less fresh food) has been at around 3 percent due to rises in prices of such items as energy, food, and durable goods.
+On the price front, the year-on-year rate of change in the CPI (all items less fresh food) has been in the range of 3.5-4.0 percent due to rises in prices of such items as energy, food, and durable goods.
 Meanwhile, inflation expectations have risen.